Korean Grammar Point

 This is used to describe an action or state that used to exist in the past but does not exist now.

 Naneun eoril ttae mani uldeon aiyeosseoyo.
-Geureonde jigeumeun byeollo ulji anhayo.
+Geureonde jigeumeun geoui ulji anhayo.

-I used to be a child who cried a lot when I was young.
-But now, I hardly cry.
+I used to be a child who cried a lot when I was young, but now I rarely cry.

 Geuneun eoryeosseul ttae eonjena sagwareul joahadeon saramieosseoyo.
 Hajiman jigeumeun sagwareul silheohaeyo.

-He was a person who always used to like apples when he was a kid.
-But he dislikes apples now.
+He always used to like apples when he was young, but now he dislikes them.

-Uri hakgyoeneun maneun haksengdeuli suhageul silheohadeon seonsaengnim-i isseosseoyo.
+Uri hakgyoeneun maneun haksengdeuri suhageul silheohadeon seonsaengnim-i isseosseoyo.

-There was a teacher at our school who many students used to hate for math.
+There was a teacher in our school whom many students used to dislike for math.

 Geunyeoneun apsane saldeon chinjeolhan ajumeoniyeosseumnida.
-Hajiman ijen geunyeoreul bol su eobseoyo.
+Hajiman ijen geunyeoreul bol su eopseoyo.

-She was a kind old lady who used to live in the mountainside.
-But now, we cannot see her anymore.
+She was a kind lady who used to live on the mountainside, but now we can't see her anymore.

-'~(으)던 [(eu)deon]' is a Korean grammar point used when referring back to a past state or action that has since ended.
+'~(์œผ)๋˜' is used when referring back to a past action or state that has since ended or changed.
 It corresponds to 'who used to' or 'that used to' in English.
-It looks back on something from the present perspective.
-It implies that the action or state was continuous or habitual in the past.
+It often implies something was habitual or continuous, or it was once true but is no longer so.

 1. Introduction